-Once we'd cleared out the town, it was time to take a look around Montana - and what a place it is.
-Rendered in pristine form on PlayStation 4 Pro, Hope County is home to the kind of lush, rolling farmland that you only ever see in movies where the moral of the story is ‘America’.
+Hope County is home to the kind of lush, rolling farmland that you only ever see in movies where the moral of the story is ‘America’.
 Seeing this idyllic scenery corrupted by armed roadblocks, violent graffiti and burnt-out debris strikes a powerful image.
 And that's before you lay eyes on carnal pleasures of the bovine kind.

 Far Cry 5 initial verdict

 While the changes Ubisoft has introduced to FC5 all seem to be for the better, there aren’t a huge number of them.
-Liberating an outpost, getting a mission and liberating another slightly different outpost is very much a formula Far Cry has adhered to for the past decade or so, and outside of the admittedly gorgeous setting there's not an awful lot that's new here.
+Liberating an outpost, getting a mission and liberating another slightly different outpost is very much a formula Far Cry has adhered to for the past decade or so, and outside of the American setting there's not an awful lot that's new here.